Crypto Adoption Around the World: Madagascar

 Potential Regulatory Developments

-To encourage responsible and widespread crypto usage, Madagascar may also consider more specific regulatory frameworks.
+To encourage responsible and widespread crypto usage, Madagascar may consider more specific regulatory frameworks.
 Neighboring countries in Africa have already started examining ways to balance security and innovation in crypto.
+South Africa declared crypto assets as financial products under its Financial Advisory and Intermediary Services (FAIS) Act in 2022, while Kenya passed comprehensive Virtual Assets and Virtual Asset Service Providers legislation in 2024.

 Conclusion